Budget Categories: Long list or short list?

 Step 3: Track your spending in 3 budget categories or less + Track your net income

-Take the patterns you noticed in your CUT BACKs and ELIMINATEs and track those traditional categories.
-Set budgets that are 25% lower than what you’ve spent in those categories over the last few months.
+Next we set a budget for those CUT BACKs and ELIMINATEs.
+Set the budget category 25% lower than what you’ve spent in those categories over the last few months.

-Budgeting apps make this fairly easy because it will pull in the last 90 days of transactions and show you what you actually spent.
+Budgeting apps make this painless because it will pull in the last 90 days of transactions and show you what you actually spent.

 These budget categories (keep it to 2-3 tops) will be the only ones you track in your budget.